Rapptz/discord.py/docs/api.rst

         This function is not guaranteed to be the first event called.

+.. function:: on_resumed()

+    Called when the client has resumed a session.

 .. function:: on_error(event, \*args, \*\*kwargs)

     Usually when an event raises an uncaught exception, a traceback is